C. W. A. Scott: Personal life

 Charles Scott was married three times, divorced twice, and had one child, a daughter.

 Scott met his first wife, Kathleen O'Neill of Melbourne, in 1929, while he was on leave from QANTAS after his DH 50 crash.
-He took a boat trip from Brisbane to Hong Kong via Thursday Island and Manilla, New South Wales, down along the South China Sea to Singapore, and back via Java and Celebes.
-He met Miss O'Neill met on this boat trip and fell in love, and they were married at Scots' Church, Melbourne, in April 1929.
+He took a boat trip from Brisbane to Hong Kong via Thursday Island and Manilla, NSW, down along the South China Sea to Singapore, and back via Java and Celebes.
+He met Miss O'Neill on this boat trip and fell in love, and they were married at Scots' Church, Melbourne, in April 1929.

 On 13 February 1930, his 27th birthday, Scott made a record flight in a Gipsy Moth aeroplane from Brisbane to Melbourne, leaving Brisbane at 4.10 am and landing at Essendon aerodrome at 6.40 that evening, after only 13 hours and 20 minutes of actual flying time.
 The motive for this flight was the birth of his daughter Rosemary.
 It was later reported that Scott took Rosemary's golliwog as a mascot on all his record-breaking flights.

 In November 1935 it was announced that Kathleen Scott was seeking a divorce.
 She was granted the divorce in December 1935.

 On 17 September 1936, just twelve days before he entered the Schlesinger race, Scott married Greta Constance Bremner at Caxton Hall register office in London.
 Greta was from Melbourne and was a sister of actress Marie Bremner.
 It was also reported that Scott's former wife Kathleen remarried, on the same day, to Norman Bower, advertising manager of the Philco Radio Corporation.
 Greta Scott was granted a divorce on 8 October 1940.

 On 28 August 1941 Scott married his third wife, Kathleen Barnesley Prichard, in Montreal.
 She was a Canadian whom he had met in Montreal while he was serving as an Atlantic ferry pilot for RAF Ferry Command.

 In 1946 Scott fell in love with Margaret K. Wenner, director of the Mass Tracing Division of the Central Tracing Bureau of UNRRA, whom he met when they were both posted at the UNNRA headquarters in Germany.
 Scott wanted to marry her, but she refused to leave her husband.
 He killed himself by shooting himself in the chest and left a note, addressed to Mrs Wenner, in which he cited her rejection of his proposal as the reason for his suicide.